 VQRP is available in over 50 communities across the province.
-To find out if you are eligible for this program, and how to apply for support, please click here.
+Find out if you are eligible for this program, and how to apply for support.

 The Victim/Witness Assistance Program provides information, assistance and support to victims and witnesses of crime to increase their understanding of, and participation in, the criminal court process.
 Read more.